ec-europa/europa-component-library/docs/Migrating-v5.md

 - following the button updates, type `cta` has ben renamed to `primary-highlight`
 - variant `ecl-link--no-visited` has been removed (it was marked as deprecated).
 Visited links have the same color as default link in ECL 5
+- new parameter `branded` added, to use an alternative display (using dark text instead of blue)

 ### List with illustration